 Enter DTMF memory details and customize options for this function of the radio.

-RT Systems Programmers interface with two sources of data to make it easy for you to find repeater information.
+RT Systems Programmers interface with three sources of data to make it easy for you to find repeater information.
 Some of these sources even include information for repeaters outside the US.
 Your existing subscription to a service (where required) works in the programmer.

 Repeater Book Search